 What brought you to Bali?
 What’s the best thing and the worst thing about living on this Island?

-We came to Canggu for the relaxed lifestyle and affordable living.
+We came to Canggu for a relaxed lifestyle and affordable living.
 The best things are the warm weather, surfing, food, being able to afford to live how we want to live (in comparison to Sydney where we are from).
-Worst things would be the mosquitoes, roads, traffic and the lack of parks for the kids.
+The worst things would be the mosquitoes, roads, traffic and the lack of parks for the kids.